IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 ### Triangular Brush
 **Please wash and rinse the bristles of all the brushes before use.**
 This brush has a comfortable handle and is slightly larger in size than the straight brushes.
-It's shape also helps it not rolling away when placed on a table.
+Its shape also helps it not roll away when placed on a table.

 <div class="gallery" data-columns="2">
 	<img src="/images/Photo_Blog/Brush_2.jpg">